Tofutush/oc-webring/en/about.md

 They could be characters in a comic/novel/game project you're working on, or fan characters of some franchise, or just characters existing on their own.
 They could be this *one* imaginary friend of yours, or hundreds of characters inside a vast universe.
 They can have cool designs and a bunch of drawings, or having only written descriptions that showcase their personality.
 They can have a bunch of stuff surrounding them that everyone could read, or mostly exist in your head.

 Every character is a unique creation born out of love by their creator(s).
 (Unless they're some sci-fi lab-made clone.
 Then they're ontologically not unique.)
-Even if they bear similarities to an existing character from a franchise you've seen, that does not mean the creator copied that character.
+Even if they bear similarities to an existing character or person you've seen, that does not mean the creator copied that character.
 Remember this please.

 ## What is a webring